K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Application to CHIME/FRB

-\paragraph*{i) Exposure} The exposure at a declination is the amount of time that the telescope has collected data at that declination.
+The exposure at a declination is the amount of time that the telescope has collected data at that declination.
 At a fixed $\delta$, CHIME observes some $\alpha$ span instantaneously, which can be described with an arclength on the celestial sphere.
 This arclength is roughly constant for all $\delta$, forming a long (in the N-S direction) rectangle on the sky.
 Hence, given some exposure time proportional to the duration of the experiment, where that constant arclength subtends an $\alpha$ angle of 360 degrees (at $\delta$ near 90 degrees), each spot on the sky is seen for the duration of the experiment.
 For lower $\delta$, this arclength subtends only a fraction of the circumference, and therefore exposure time on a source on that part of the sky is proportional to the fraction of the circumference that the arclength represents.
-The exposure for each source as a function of $\delta$ is thus proportional to $1/\cos(\delta)$.
-However, the experiment has been running for only a finite amount of time, so a function representing the exposure should not asymptote to infinity at $\delta = 90$ degrees.
-Instead, we model the exposure as a function of $\delta$ as
+The exposure for each source as a function of $\delta$ is thus approximately proportional to $1/\cos(\delta)$.
+This approximation breaks down above roughly 70 degrees, where the arclength is no longer small compared to the circumference.
+Accounting for this, we model the exposure as a function of $\delta$ as

 with $c, d$ real positive constants.
-This function reaches a finite maximum value of $c$ at $\delta = 90$ degrees and a non-zero minimum value of $c/(1+d)$ at $\delta = 0$ degrees, while still scaling as $1/\cos(\delta)$.
+This function reaches its maximum value of $c$ at $\delta = 90$ degrees and minimum value of $c/(1+d)$ at $\delta = 0$ degrees.
 This function produces a good fit to the CHIME/FRB exposure data as a function of $\delta$ as released in the most recent catalog of repeater candidates from \cite{2023ApJ...947...83C}.